-We prioritize fire safety and fire mitigation to protect lives, property, and maintain the health of forest ecosystems.
-Defensible space is a critical component in this effort, creating a buffer zone around structures to prevent fire from spreading.
-This includes, but is not limited to, thinning trees to increase canopy spacing, pruning trees to reduce vertical fuel ladders, and removing excess vegetation to manage ground-level fuels and create breaks in the continuity of flammable materials.
-These practices help protect homes and buildings from direct flame contact and radiant heat while providing firefighters with safer areas to defend properties.
-California law mandates a 100-foot defensible space around homes in State Responsibility Areas (SRA), ensuring flammable materials are cleared to slow down wildfires and provide a safe perimeter for firefighting efforts.
+Fire safety and mitigation are critical to protecting lives, property, and maintaining the health of forest ecosystems.
+Defensible space plays a key role in this effort by creating a buffer zone around structures to prevent fire from spreading.
+This includes thinning trees to increase canopy spacing, pruning to reduce vertical fuel ladders, and removing excess vegetation to break up ground-level fuels.
+These measures help protect homes and buildings from direct flame contact and radiant heat while also providing firefighters with safer areas to defend properties.

 Removal of dead vegetation and trees, elimination of vertical fuel ladders, and creation of canopy spacing.